DRL-based Power Allocation in LiDAL-Assisted RLNC-NOMA OWC Systems: Methods

 The key insight behind the NAF algorithm is the normalization of the advantage function, ensuring that it is consistently scaling across different states and actions.
 This helps stabilize learning and improves the robustness of the NAF algorithm compared to similar algorithms such as DDPG \cite{gu_continuous_2016}\cite{sun_distributed_2023}.

-\section{DRL-based NAF Architecture}
+\subsection{DRL-based NAF Architecture}

-In this section, we discuss the implementation of the NAF algorithm to estimate the optimal Q-value function and the power allocation policy using the deep neural network architecture.
+Here, we discuss the implementation of the NAF algorithm to estimate the optimal Q-value function and the power allocation policy using the deep neural network architecture.

-Conceptually, three artificial neural networks (ANNs) are required to implement the NAF algorithm, the first network approximates the advantage function \(A(s,a)\) that estimates how good or bad a particular action \(a\) is compared to the best action in a state \(s\).
+{Conceptually, three artificial neural networks (ANNs) are required to implement the NAF algorithm, but they are implemented as a single shared network with three heads.} The first network approximates the advantage function \(A(s,a)\) that estimates how good or bad a particular action \(a\) is compared to the best action in a state \(s\).
 The second network maximizes the state-value function \(V(s)\) that estimates the expected cumulative reward starting from a state \(s\) under the optimal policy.
 The last network predicts the mean action \(\mu(s)\) (i.e., the policy function).

 Practically, these three ANNs can be combined into a single neural network architecture with shared hidden layers, as illustrated in Fig. \ref{fig:DRL-NAF-architecture}.
 This combined ANNs architecture generates three unique head outputs: a state vector that represents the current values of state \(s\), a continuous action vector \(a\) the RL agent should take in a given state \(s\), and a parameterised scaling matrix \(\textbf{P}(s)\).
-This integrated ANNs architecture allows efficient learning and representation of all components simultaneously, reducing computational overhead and learning time.
+This integrated ANNs architecture allows efficient learning and representation of all components simultaneously, reducing computational overhead and learning time compared to DDPG architecture and conventional exhaustive search.

 For the action exploration strategy, the Ornstein-Uhlenbeck process (OU) \cite{gu_continuous_2016} is proposed as a stochastic process that adds noise to a selected new action to revert or return to a long-term mean value \(\mu(s)\).
 This process helps to gradually reduce the noise of the exploration over time.
-As a result, the agent can refine and stabilize actions as it learns.
+As a result, the agent can refine and stabilize its actions as it learns.